 Day One in Tokyo – Ginza, Shibuya, and Harajuku

 Our trip to Japan started at Helsinki airport.
-We flew with Finnair, and we were very pleased with their flight and service on the flight.
+We flew with Finnair and were delighted with their flight and service on the flight.
 Two hours before our arrival, we had breakfast.
-By that time, the skies were clear and we saw interesting views of the Arctic Ocean, Siberia, and Kamchatka.
+By then, the skies were clear, and we saw exciting views of the Arctic Ocean, Siberia, and Kamchatka.
 And then we were in the skies of Japan.
 Japan is very mountainous.
-We saw from the plane window Mount Fuji, Japan’s highest peak, in all its beauty.
+We saw Mount Fuji, Japan’s highest peak, from the plane window, in all its beauty.

-We arrived at Nagoya airport at 8:55 AM, exactly as scheduled.
-The passport control was very quick.
-For luggage, we waited a bit longer, but already at 9:30, we were ready and willing for departure to Tokyo.
-A tourist info booth with English-speaking very helpful people was in the arrival hall of Nagoya International Airport.
+We arrived at Nagoya airport at 8:55 AM, precisely as scheduled.
+The passport control was speedy.
+We waited a bit longer for luggage, but already at 9:30, we were ready and willing to depart for Tokyo.
+A tourist info booth with English-speaking, accommodating people were in Nagoya International Airport’s arrival hall.

 On the platform, we found several food kiosks.
 We also bought some food to eat on the train (as almost everybody else did).
-Now it was time to take photos and tape some video.
+Now it was time to take photos and shoot some videos.
 At some point, we realized that train tickets have car and seat numbers, and we did not stand in the right place.
-But the train had already come… So we ran to the right stop and managed to enter through the right door.
+But the train had already come… So we ran to the correct stop and managed to enter through the right door.

-Lesson number one: at the Shinkansen platform, read from the signs where you should stand and wait.
+Lesson one: Read from the signs where you should stand and wait at the Shinkansen platform.

 We arrived by Shinkansen at Shimbashi station.
-We had instructions that we should either take the subway for one stop or walk for 7-8 minutes.
+We had instructions to take the subway for one stop or walk for 7-8 minutes.
 We decided to walk, and this was a good idea because it turned out that our hotel was in the area of most skyscrapers.
 The view was magnificent.
 And walking on the walkways, even with a suitcase, was quite convenient.